• Slide title

 THE LEGEND CONTINUES

 PYWC offers youth wrestling for children ages 5-14 after which local wrestlers have the opportunity to wrestle for Palmyra High School.
 Since the programs conception in 2016, PHS has won 5 state championships and brought home 11 state 2nd thru 5th place medals.
-We are honored to have so many former PYWC members qualify and represent PHS at the state championships over the last 7 seasons!
+We are honored to have so many former PYWC members qualify and represent PHS at the MSHSAA state championships over the last 8 seasons!

-In 2018 Ross Arch became the first PHS wrestler to win a state medal, in the programs second season.
+In 2018 Ross Arch became the first PHS wrestler to win a state medal, in the program's second season.
 Then in 2019 he was the first to win a State Championship.